xiduzo/portfolio_astro/src/content/portfolio/livestock.md

 ![icons representing functionalities inside the livestock application](/portfolio/livestock/outcome_2.png)

 _Learning through play_
 Livestock is a multiplayer research tool that utilizes the human brain's ability to subconsciously learn abstract and complex concepts.
-While it may appear to be another "Farmville"-style game, it's actually based on the blockchain technology that supports cryptocurrencies. <br/><br/>
+While it may appear to be another "Farmville"-style game, it's actually based on the blockchain technology that supports cryptocurrencies. <br aria-hidden="true"/><br aria-hidden="true"/>
 The tool adds abstract blockchain concepts as layers to the game and simulates the blockchain market through the farm in real-time multiplayer mode.

 **Snapshots of the design process**
 ![screen progressing during development of the livestock application](/portfolio/livestock/progress.png)

 _Symbolism_
 In Livestock, core concepts of the blockchain are explained through symbolism.
-For example, Bitcoin, Ethereum and Dogecoin are replaced by wool, milk and bacon, while sheep, cow and pig represent hardware mining rigs. <br/><br/>
+For example, Bitcoin, Ethereum and Dogecoin are replaced by wool, milk and bacon, while sheep, cow and pig represent hardware mining rigs. <br aria-hidden="true"/><br aria-hidden="true"/>
 To get started in the crypto world, gold is used to represent fiat currency, and farm animals symbolize mine power on the blockchain, with wool, milk and bacon representing their respective currencies.

 ![Using symbolism inside of the screens of the livestock application](/portfolio/livestock/symbolism.png)